rexplush/HakTool/README.md

 ** You can run it without command line arguments.**
 Run program by typing "sudo python3 main.py -i {specify interface}" Then type "list" or "help" to get a list of commands to run

+# Important things to do
+1.Before running script install requirments by running "pip -r requirments.txt" 2.Use "python3 main.py -i {specify interface}" and then run it